 Phil Linklater, your Life Coach Tutor has managed sales teams, was a sales and management staff trainer and is experienced in marketing, packaging, commercial property, horticulture import/export, and small business development.
 He was the consultant called in to implement creative and innovative management solutions when clients had problems.
 His business communication background includes trade negotiations with businesses in Asia and Europe.

 Phil is a qualified Life Coach, master practitioner of NLP (NeuroLinguistic Programming), and is a Reiki Master.
-Phil works closely with individuals, small-medium business owners and is a consultant to large companies.
+Phil works closely with individuals and small-medium business owners.

 Robert van de Voort